hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 However, partitioning by the community area can lead to unequal node sizes, if some areas are very commonly used and some rarely.
 This could result in some nodes being overloaded and some nodes being underused.
 This choice is a tradeoff between completely even distribution and efficient indemand queries of the tenant.

 An alternative partitioning strategy would be using the trip id as the partitioning key.
-This would ensure equally distributed data, but it would mean slower queries on the pickup comminity areas, making the analysis less real-time.
+This would ensure equally distributed data, but it would mean slower queries on the pickup comminity areas, making the analysis slower and more computationally expensive.

 The data storage is composed of 4 Cassandra nodes with a replication factor of 3.
 The data is partitioned by the pickup location and each partition is replicated across 3 different Cassandra nodes in 2 data centers.
 This design gives fault tolerance and availability to the indemand area queries of the tenant.

-3. Assume that you play the role of the tenant, emulate the data sources with the real selected dataset and write a mysimbdp-dataingest that takes data from your selected sources and stores the data into mysimbdp-coredms.
-Explain what would be the atomic data element/unit to be stored.
-Explain possible consistency options for writing data in your mysimdbp-dataingest

-### 3. Mysimbdp-dataingest implementation,
+### 3. Mysimbdp-dataingest implementation

 The example taxi service provider tenant's dataset is the [taxi trip data of Chicago](https://data.cityofchicago.org/Transportation/Taxi-Trips-2024-/ajtu-isnz/about_data).
 The implementation for the mysimbdp-dataingest can be found on *code/mysimbdp-dataingest/*.
 The kafka_server holds containerized kafka server with 5 brokers.
 The consumer/ contains kafka_consumer.py which is a python script that holds implementation for creating kafka consumers using the server to consume source data and ingest it to the corresponding coredms Cassandra table.